patrickjykwan/seng637-assignment-2-patrickjykwan/README.md

 Explanation:

 The createNumberArray function takes an input of a 1D double array, and outputs the corresponding 1D Number array.
+Three partitions were used that had a data array of size zero, size one, and size n.
 Upon testing, it was found that with non-empty arrays, the function does not copy the last element of the array, resulting a test failure when expecting a value but receiving a null value at the last index.
 Here, two out of the three test cases failed.

 Code: <https://github.com/patrickjykwan/seng637-assignment-2-patrickjykwan/blob/main/src/org/jfree/data/test/DataUtilitiesTestCreateNumberArray.java>